 Woodpecker, on the other hand, becomes a data administrator when it processes your personal data as the app user or a newsletter subscriber.
 It should treat your data with due care.
 And comply with GDPR.

 Q16: How can I compile a base of contacts in a legal way?

 Quick answer: target carefully.
 GDPR doesn’t prohibit cold emailing.
 If you follow the advice I give you on this blog, you’ll be fine.
 You just need to be a tad more careful.

 GDPR stresses out that you should have a strong reason to contact your prospects.
-Make sure both sides are likely to benefit from such a potential business relation and that the offer you put in your cold email should be logically connected with their business statute.
+Make sure both sides are likely to benefit from such a potential business relationship and that the offer you put in your cold email should be logically connected with their business statute.

 Moreover, you should obtain any personal data for your prospects’ lists in a legal and transparent way, and be ready to explain how and why you decided to process personal data of specific EU citizens.

 What is important is that GDPR introduces a new principle of data storage limitation, which does not allow you to process personal data longer than it’s necessary.
 The exact amount of time is not specified in the document.
 We advise removing the data of non-responsive cold email addresees after 30 days from your first contact.

 In case of opt-in lists, you can process the data in clearly specified ways the data owner has agreed to, for as long as they granted you their consent, or until they express their wish to withdraw it.

 Any kind of data you ask for should be justified by the purpose for which you want to process it.
 Don’t ask for a phone number if you want to send someone an ebook.
 And if you do want to collect their phone number, tell them straight that you may want to call them.